mattoble/Predicting-Patient-s-Risk-of-Having-Chronic-Kidney-Disease-using-Classification-Algorithms/README.md

 ## 4. Insights Deep Dive

 ### Insight 1: The "Silent" Indicators
-* **Observation:** Feature importance analysis shows that Hypertension and Albumin levels are top predictors, often outranking Age or Blood Pressure.
+* **Observation:** Feature importance analysis shows that Hypertension and Albumin levels are top predictors.
 * **Medical Impact:** This validates that urine analysis and blood-pressure monitoring are non-invasive, high-impact screening tools.
 Deviations in these metrics often appear before physical symptoms.

 ### Insight 2: Anemia as a Comorbidity